How a CCTV, or IP Camera, People Counting System Works

 - Wide entrances and areas are handled by linking several cameras across the ceiling.

-- The embedded video server lets you view live video footage alongside the people counts, so you can accurately verify, and configure, the system over the internet from anywhere in the world.
+- The embedded video server lets you view live video footage alongside the people counts, so you can accurately verify, and configure, the system over the internet.

 - Once set up, counts alone can be sent over the network to save bandwidth.